roman-sereda/fakebook_on_react/README.md

 '''
 rails s
 '''
-2. In frontend folde run
+2. In frontend folder run
 '''
 npm start
 '''

 ### *Using*
 id you do rake db:seed, u can login with email u2@u.u and password qweqweqwe